allaccountstaken/automating_pipeline/README.md

 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/7.6.png)
 Published pipeline run is presented below:
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/7.5.2.png)

-##Screen Recording
+## Screen Recording
-TODO Provide a link to a screen recording of the project in action.
+*TODO Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

-##Standout Suggestions
+## Standout Suggestions
-Fix authentication by using enterprise edition
-Use Different model
+*TODO:Fix authentication by using enterprise edition Use Different model
 Run everything from the python scripts using SDK only TODO (Optional): This is where you can provide information about any standout suggestions that you have attempted.